-A Ponzi scheme is a type of securities fraud that uses money from new investors to pay off earlier investors, while promising high rates of return.
+A Ponzi scheme is a type of investment scam that uses money from new investors to pay off earlier investors, while promising high rates of return.
 Ponzi schemes rely on a constant stream of new investors to maintain returns, and tend to collapse when new investors are not available, or when existing investors ask to cash out.
-One of the most famous Ponzi schemes, operated by Bernie Madoff, operated for over 30 years and cost investors over $30 billion when it collapsed in 2008.
+One of the most famous Ponzi schemes, ran by Bernie Madoff, operated for over 30 years and cost investors over $30 billion when it collapsed in 2008.

 Elements of a Ponzi Scheme

 Ponzi schemes typically follow a simple pattern that can be surprisingly effective.
 Many Ponzi schemes are able to progress from a few initial investors to hundreds or thousands of investors contributing millions of dollars in a relatively short time frame.
 Typical elements of a Ponzi scheme include: